Backbase/golden-sample-services/README.md

 ![Backbase](logo-white.svg#gh-dark-mode-only)
 ![Backbase](logo-black.svg#gh-light-mode-only)

+# ⚠️ Deprecated:

+This repository is no longer actively maintained as it does not adhere to current best practices.
+Development has moved to a new repository where improvements  are being actively worked on.

+We recommend transitioning to the new version once it's available.
+More details about the new repo will be shared here soon!

+# 🔗 New Repository (Soon to be Available)
+[Link to New Repo – Placeholder]

 # Backbase Golden Sample MicroServices system

 - This project is a development of a small set of [Backbase Service SDK](https://community.backbase.com/documentation/ServiceSDK/latest/index) (**Spring Boot** and **Cloud**) based Microservices projects that implement cloud-native intuitive, Microservices design patterns, and coding best practices.